 <img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

-How to Fill Out a Process Control Plan to Raise Product Quality
+How to Fill Out a Process Control Plan to Raise Product Quality with Examples

 by Renaud Anjoran

-A factory worker working at the computer
+Factory worker looking at computer

-If you manage a factory or buy from one and aren't familiar with Process Control Plans, it's important for you to understand their function and how to use them.
+If you manage a factory or buy from one and aren't familiar with process control plans, it's important for you to understand their function and how to use them.

-What Is A Process Control Plan?
+What is a Process Control Plan?

 A process control plan looks like this:

-process control plan example
+Process control plan example

 It lists all production processes (if possible, it will include those of the sub-suppliers too).
 If you are an importer and you can't spend much time working with your suppliers, the minimum you need is a quality control plan for defining expectations for the finished product.

-Why is a Manufacturing Process Control Plan important?
+Why is a Process Control Plan Important?

 Let’s look at an example of this document in further detail.
 To break this down, we've split the plan into two sections: the left side and the right side.
 We'll go over what items each side covers.